Khabib Nurmagomedov: Personal life

-As part of his Dagestani Avar culture, Nurmagomedov frequently wears a papakha hat after fights and during promotional events.
-He speaks several languages, including Avar, Kumyk, Russian, English, Turkish, and Arabic.
+As part of his Dagestani Avar culture, Nurmagomedov frequently wore a papakha hat after fights and during promotional events.
 As of 2019, Nurmagomedov is a third-year student at the Plekhanov Russian University of Economics.
 He is an avid football fan and supporter of the clubs Anzhi Makhachkala, Galatasaray, Real Madrid and Liverpool, as well as the Russia national team.

-In August 2021, there was speculations going round that Nurmagomedov had signed a professional Football contract with third tier Russian side Legion Dynamo after he was seen shaking hands with the players and manager, However a few days later Nurmagomedov denied he had signed a professional contract instead saying he is very close to the club and just a fan.
+In August 2021, there was speculation that Nurmagomedov had signed a professional football contract with third tier Russian side Legion Dynamo after he was seen shaking hands with the players and manager.
+However, a few days later Nurmagomedov denied he had signed a professional contract instead saying he is very close to the club and just a fan.

+Khabib said that, along with his father, three athletes who inspired him were the American boxers Muhammad Ali and Mike Tyson and the Brazilian footballer Ronaldo Nazário.
+He described Fedor Emelianenko, Maurício Rua, and Georges St-Pierre as his favorite MMA fighters at the time.
+He also cites Naqshbandi Sufi sheikh Imam Shamil as an inspiration.

+He is the most-followed Russian on Instagram, with more than 34 million followers as of December 2022.

+Coming from the Republic of Dagestan in Russia, Nurmagomedov is the first Muslim to win a UFC title.
+Nurmagomedov is a Sunni Muslim.
+In October 2020, The Guardian stated that Nurmagomedov is the second-most-popular Muslim athlete in the world, behind only the Egyptian footballer Mohamed Salah.